s-rb/simple-java-game-catch-the-drop/README.md

 **Main features:**
 - The speed of falling increases.
 - Points are counted (in the window title).
--The drop appears at a random position on the X axis.
+- The drop appears at a random position on the X axis.